-Expenses relating to short term lease and low value lease assets can be seen in note 12 as lease expense
+Expenses relating to short term lease and low value lease assets can be seen in note 12 as lease expense.

-There were no impairment losses on any class of property and equipment during the period (31 December 2021: Nil).
+Net book amount At 31 December 2022 There were no impairment losses on any class of property and equipment during the period (31 December 2021; Nil).